 ❑ Will you need extra benefits and coverage?
 If you stay in Original Medicare, a Medigap policy may help lower your out-of-pocket costs and give you more health insurance coverage.

 You should buy a Medigap policy during the 6-month time period that begins with the first month you’re officially 65 or older and enrolled in Part B. This is called your Medigap Open Enrollment Period.
 You may during this time buy any Medigap insurance policy sold in your state.
-If you wait til after you will have to pay more and may have less plan options.
+If you wait till after you will have to pay more and may have fewer plan options.

 Medicare and Employer Coverage

 If you are retired and are receiving health insurance from a former employee or union, Medicare will become your primary insurance in most cases.
 Any amount not covered by Medicare can be submitted through your employer’s plan.